 Newspapers: Look in the classified section under the following headings - "To let" and "Accommodation Vacant".
-You could also consider advertising under Accommodation Wanted in the newspaper.
 Saturdays are the most popular day for advertising accommodation, so it pays to get in early.
-Wednesdays are also a good day.
 Most papers now have all of their advertised rental properties online.
 Check your local paper for their website details.